Japan’s National Sports Festival: Kokutai --- the World’s Largest?

 Japan’s first National Sports Festival was held in 1946 in the Kyoto-Osaka-Kobe region, mainly in Kyoto.
 Since then, the festival has been held every year with prefectures competing against one another, with prefectures taking turns to host the festival.
 In 1961, the National Sports Festival was made an official annual event under the Sports Promotion Law, and since then the festivals have been held jointly by the Japan Sports Association, the Ministry of Education, Culture, Sports, Science and Technology and the hosting prefectures.

 Including events held during winter, in 2019, up to 38 events have been organized, in which 22,000 athletes participated.
 As the combined number of participants in the Olympic Games is about 13,000, the National Sports Festival is a huge event by any criteria.
 The autumn festival last year was held in Ibaraki Prefecture followed by the National Sports Festival for People with Disabilities.
-This year’s event was cancelled for the first time due to the coronavirus.
-Next year, 2021 will be held in Mie Prefecture.
+Last year's event was cancelled for the first time due to the coronavirus.
+This year, 2021 will be held in Mie Prefecture, but likely to be cancelled again and postponed due to the pandemic.